 You may have dreams of getting a nice fat credit line with that new credit card, but if your credit isn't its best, you might be unpleasantly surprised.

-The averages for new lines of credit are typically lower than all lines, with super prime new accounts at $10,300, prime at $5,653 and subprime at $2,672.
-These figures are from the American Bankers Association's Q3 2018 Credit Card Monitor.
-While the averages for credit lines for all credit cards have basically remained unchanged for super prime credit, they have increased somewhat for consumers with prime and subprime credit.
+The averages for new lines of credit are typically lower than all lines, with super prime (VantageScore's excellent range) new accounts at $10,319, prime (good) at $5,736 and subprime (poor) at $2,701.
+These figures are from the American Bankers Association's Q4 2018 Credit Card Monitor.
+While the averages for credit lines for all credit cards have basically remained unchanged for super prime credit since the previous quarter, they have increased somewhat for consumers with prime and subprime credit.
 Here are the figures for lines of credit for all credit cards.

 Typical interest rate for fair credit